RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Kali-Nethunter.md

 ~# ln -s /proc/self/fd/2 /dev/stderr
 ```

-__Importante note__: If you reboot your Kali Nethunter, these commands should be launched again.
+__Important note__: If you reboot your Kali Nethunter, these commands should be launched again.
 Probably it could be a good idea to set them to be launched automatically on each reboot in some startup script.

 More info about Kali Nethunter at it's official page: [Kali Nethunter]